 Reserve fund pertains to hold-out requirement of the local bank creditors of OPI and CWC as security for their respective loans (see Note 15).

-Development cost pertains to capitalized cost relating to the Inabasan project.
+Development cost pertains to capitalized cost relating to the Inabasan Mini-Hydro Power Plant.

 15. Loans Payable

 Details of loans availed from local banks as follow: